johnlee94/pt_austin/basics/01_strings_and_variables.md

 Variables must start with a letter, $, or _
 Note that $ and _ are special characters in Javascript used to indicate to other programmers who may be reading your code, that the variable is some special type.
+Other special characters such as & are invalid in variable naming!

 Variables also cannot have any spaces!

-In fact

-What happens if we try to do...
+In fact, what happens if we try to do...
 ```
 var first name = "Sam"

-var 5 = 4
+var 5m = 4

+var let = "something?"
 ```

 Returns errors!
 With Sam, Javascript thinks that the variable name is simply the word "first",